burns140/ao_bot/README.md

+#### Note

+The main_bot.js is in the root directory because heroku and the local filesystem use different relative paths otherwise, breaking the program.

 # Bot for Alpha Omega clan

 Bot I created to help with some clan functionalities.
 Hosted on Heroku personal account.